We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 Mediation Rights

-In mediation, a neutral third party will guide you through a confidential communication, information sharing and decision-making process.
-The mediator ensures that all parties have a voice and that there is a power balance at the table.
-If a settlement is reached, the mediators will work with you to assist you in writing an enforceable agreement that is crafted by the parties.
-You do not lose any of your due process rights (i.e., local appeal, grievance/complaint, etc.) participating in mediation.
+In mediation, a neutral third party guides you through confidential communication, information sharing, and decision-making.
+The mediator ensures that all parties have a voice and that power is balanced.
+If an agreement is reached, the mediator will assist you in drafting an enforceable agreement created by the parties involved.
+Participating in mediation does not waive your due process rights, such as local appeals or grievance procedures.

 Click here to download our ‘Mediation Rights’ brochure.